KnowHowDevOps/outdated-standard-mantine-ui-project-layout/docs/development-guide.md

 };
 ```

-This development guide provides comprehensive patterns and examples for building features following the FSD architecture.
+This development guide provides patterns and examples for building features following the FSD architecture.
 Always refer to the existing codebase for concrete examples and maintain consistency with established patterns.